Home / publications / briefings /

 Contributions to public finances (or ‘revenues’) include taxes paid directly, such as income tax, National Insurance, and value-added tax (VAT) on purchases, and sometimes shares of taxes paid by UK businesses.
 Costs to public finances (or ‘expenditures’) include direct costs such as NHS care; education for migrants’ children; cash benefits such as tax credits and pensions; and government spending that is likely to be affected by an increase in population, such as transport and policing.
 Some studies also attribute to migrants indirect costs, such as a share of the cost of government spending on defence or running central government departments, which are less likely to be affected directly by migration.
 The studies reviewed in this briefing generally define migrants as those born outside the UK.

 A key distinction between fiscal impact studies is whether they use analysis that is static or dynamic.
-Static approaches compare (1) the contributions migrants make to public finances, against (2) the services and benefits they received, both in a given period of a year or more.
+Static approaches compare the contributions migrants currently living in the country are making to public finances against the services and benefits they received in a given period of time.
 The advantage of this approach is that it uses historical data and does not have to make assumptions about the future.
 The drawback is that it is only a snapshot at one point in time, and so ignores the fact that the fiscal effects of a given migrant group will depend on where they are in their life cycle.
-For example, young people with no children incur relatively low costs for public services such as health and education, and thus do not need to earn as much as older people to be net fiscal contributors.
+For example, young people with no children incur relatively low costs for public services such as health and education, and so do not need to earn as much as older people to be net fiscal contributors.
 This means that the estimated fiscal impact of a given group in a given year will depend on factors such as how long migrants have been in the UK and how old they are.

-Office for Budget Responsibility (OBR) (2024) projects hypothetical migrants’ lifetime fiscal impact, and also finds that earnings are a crucial factor (Figure 1).
-They find that a migrant arriving at age 25 and earning the UK average earnings has a more positive lifetime fiscal contribution than a UK-born worker on the same salary, because the UK does not pay the cost of education and other public services they received during childhood.
+In 2024, the Office for Budget Responsibility (OBR) projected hypothetical migrants’ lifetime fiscal impact and also found that earnings are a crucial factor (Figure 1).
+They found that a migrant arriving at age 25 and earning the UK average earnings has a more positive lifetime fiscal contribution than a UK-born worker on the same salary, because the UK does not pay the cost of education and other public services they received during childhood.
 However, they found that low-wage workers had a negative lifetime fiscal impact, while high-wage workers had a positive one.

 Figure 1